skip to content

 Updates

-While my recent work focused on robotics, I am returning to my long-term interest in reinforcement learning algorithms, thus also looking for students interested in data-efficient RL, active learning & exploration, and decision-making for scientific & environmental domains.
+While my recent work focused on robotics, I am also returning to my long-term interest in reinforcement learning algorithms, so I am enthusiastic about collaborations in data-efficient RL, active learning & exploration, and decision-making for scientific & environmental domains as well.

 Publications